Skip to main content

 Anchorage, Alaska has a particularly high tidal range

-Largest tidal range - Bay of Fundy, Canada
+Largest Tidal Range - Bay of Fundy, Canada

 Located between the landmasses of New Brunswick and Nova Scotia, the Bay of Fundy has an average tidal range of a staggering 16.3m (53ft).
-The entrance to the bay narrows, creating the natural bottleneck, resulting in a high range.
-The semidiurnal (where there are two high and low tides daily, read out about semidiurnal tides here) tide occurs in the Bay of Fundy 6 hours and 13 minutes apart.
+The entrance to the bay narrows, creating a natural bottleneck, resulting in a high range.
+The semidiurnal tide (where there are two high and low tides daily, read out about semidiurnal tides here) occurs in the Bay of Fundy 6 hours and 13 minutes apart.

 Bay of Fundy, Canada